terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_1.md

-# Lesson 1 - Installing, start project and create an empty database with schema
+# Lesson 1 - Install, start a project, and create an empty database with a schema

 ## Installing

-You can download the TerminusDB docker image to work locally (recommended to use [Bootstrap here](https://github.com/terminusdb/terminusdb-bootstrap)) or you can connect to TerminusCMS.
-If you are using docker image, make sure that your TerminusDB container is running at localhost (https://127.0.0.1).
-If you are using TerminusCMS, get the information of the endpoint, team, and API token ready (it should be accessible in the [TerminusCMS dashboard](https://dashboard.terminusdb.com/) under profile.)
+You can download the TerminusDB Docker image to work locally - we recommend to using the [Bootstrap Install](https://github.com/terminusdb/terminusdb-bootstrap)) or connectting with our hosted service, TerminusCMS.
+If you are using the Docker image, make sure that your TerminusDB container is running at localhost (https://127.0.0.1).
+If you are using TerminusCMS, get the information of the endpoint, team, and API token ready - you can find these in the [TerminusCMS dashboard](https://dashboard.terminusdb.com/), under profile.)

 It is recommended to install the TerminusDB Javascript client (works with [Nodejs >= 10](https://nodejs.org/en/download/)) in a separate new nodejs project.

-## Start Project
+## Start a Project

-Now go to the project directory (or start a new one):
+Go to the project directory (or start a new one):

 ```
 cd ../getting_started
 ```

-Then we will create a new NodeJS project using npm:
+Create a new NodeJS project using npm:

 ```
 npm init -y
 ```

-Then we can install client package using npm:
+Install the TerminusDB JS client package using npm:

 ```
 npm i @terminusdb/terminusdb-client
 ```

-In the project directory create a new file called as schema.js
+In the project directory, create a new file called as schema.js

-## Create an Empty Database with Schema
+## Create an Empty Database with a Schema

-Now create a new file called as `schema.js` with `schema.js` you can build a schema for our new database.
+Create a new file called `schema.js`.
+With the `schema.js` you can build a schema for the new database.

-In this tutorial series, we will use a fabricated phone book database of a company as an example.
-It consists of only 2 tables, the first one is the structure of the company ([Employees.csv](Employees.csv)):
+We'll use a company's phonebook database as an example.
+It consists of 2 tables, the first is the personnel of the company ([Employees.csv](Employees.csv)):

 | Employee id | Name           | Title               | Team        | Manager     |
 | ----------- | -------------- | ------------------- | ----------- | ----------- |